anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Creativity comes from trust.
-Trust your instincts.
-And never hope more than you work.
+Quote: Fame usually comes to those who are thinking about something else.

-By: Rita Mae Brown
+By: Oliver Wendell Holmes Jr.